johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/SubMenu.md

 To change this behavior, and permit Content Editors to add Menu Links to Menu Items with Sub-Menus, open [`vital-navigation/src/components/Menu/tokens/vitalMenu.ts`](https://github.com/johnsonandjohnson/Bodiless-JS/blob/main/packages/vital-navigation/src/components/Menu/tokens/vitalMenu.ts
-':target=blank'), and comment out (or remove) the following line:
+':target=blank'), and find the following line:

 ```ts
 Title: flowIf(useHasSubMenu)(as(cxMenuTitle.WithLinkDisabled)),
 ```

-You should find this line in the `Burger` token, under its `Behavior` property.
+You should find this line in the `TopNav` and `Burger` tokens, under their `Behavior` property — comment out (or remove) the line from both tokens.